Dogz and Catz (2006 video games): Gameplay

 The player adopts, one of five types of cats or dogs and names them.
 In a home environment, the user can then play with it.
-The two PC games mostly the same apart from the choice of pet being raised.
+The two PC games are mostly the same apart from the choice of pet being raised.
 The DS game allows the player to speak the name of their Cat to attract its attention.
-The player also most manage the animals "natural needs" including keeping track of when they need to be fed and cleaned, for example.
+The player also most manage the animals' "natural needs" including keeping track of when they need to be fed and cleaned, for example.

 Development

 The original Dogz and Catz games were developed by PF Magic in the mid 90s making use of 2D sprites to render characters—an approach they originally developed for Ballz.
-After a series of acquisitions the Petz franchise came to be owned by Ubisoft, with the final game using the original style being Dogz 5 and Catz 5 in 2002.
+After a series of acquisitions, the Petz franchise came to be owned by Ubisoft, with the final game using the original style being Dogz 5 and Catz 5 in 2002.
 After several years of inactivity, Ubisoft wanted to "re-invent" the series—partially to compete with Nintendo's Nintendogs—and so released a host of games in 2006 (including Dogz, Catz, Hamsterz and Horsez).
 Unlike the original games, these Dogz and Catz games were developed using full 3D graphics, for the characters and environments.

-The theme for Catz—on both platforms—was a version of the "Kitty Cat Song" officially titled "Meow Meow Lullaby Remix", performed by Nada Surf.
+The theme for Catz on both platforms was a version of the "Kitty Cat Song" officially titled "Meow Meow Lullaby Remix", performed by Nada Surf.